awsdocs/emp-user-guide/doc_source/emp-edit-upgrade-maintain.md

 Perform the following steps to upgrade an application in an EMP package\.

-1. Because some patch installers check for the presence of an application before installing updates, verify that you are using the Windows Server operating system version supported by the application and the update, and include the original application installed natively on the server\.
+1. Some patch installers check for the presence of an application before installing updates\.
+So verify that you are using the Windows Server operating system version supported by the application and the update, and include the original application installed natively on the server\.

 1. Verify that the latest version of the EMP Compatibility Package Builder is installed on the server you want to update\.